batel-arnon/sudoku/README.md

-# Games
+# sudoka game
-this is my games site. here i will add new games
+this game similat to sudoku but with extra rule i invented. to play you can enter codect.co/sudoka enjoy!